intellisec/lasershark/stats/README.md

 # Lasershark: Linux Kernel Evaluation on DeviceTree Files

-In order to execute this evaluation you need `git` and `python` including the `venv` module to be installed.
+The goal of this part is to evaluate how many of the registered boards in the linux kernel might be vulnerable for the Lasersharks attack.
+Therefore we `git clone` the linux kernel and evaluate every contained `.dts` file to see if we find LEDs connected to the GPIO ports.
+In order to execute this evaluation you need `git`, `gcc` and `python` including the `venv` module to be installed.
 Please, also make sure that you have at least 16GB of RAM and 32GB of disk space available.

 ## Run all
 If you want to run phases at once just execute